Assumptions

 Carbon Intensity Targets:

-For the calculation of the intensity targets for 2020 and 2030, we use historical emissions data from China’s most recent inventory submission to the UNFCCC and historical GDP data from China’s Statistical Yearbook up to 2018 (China, 2018).
-For historical years after 2018, we deviate from official Chinese data due to annual inconsistencies; we now apply latest official growth rates from the Chinese government (rather than absolute numbers), validated by international organisations such as the World Bank and IMF, to establish data until the latest historical year.
-GDP projections until 2030 are mainly based off IMF (2023) until 2028 and supplemented with near-term forecasts from a mix of domestic and international sources (thus establishing an optimistic and pessimistic range for growth).
-We also integrate the underlying GDP forecast from WEO STEPS 2023 as part of the range (IEA, 2023b).
+For the calculation of the intensity targets for 2020 and 2030, we use historical emissions data from China’s most recent inventory submission to the UNFCCC and historical GDP data from World Bank database.
+GDP projections until 2029 are mainly based on World Bank and International Monetary Fund (IMF) database and supplemented with near-term forecasts from a mix of domestic and international sources (thus establishing an optimistic and pessimistic range for growth).
+We also integrate the underlying GDP forecast from WEO STEPS 2024 as part of the range (IEA, 2024).
 We assume that the carbon intensity target applies to all CO2 emissions excluding LULUCF.
 The emissions quantification for carbon intensity targets changes annually, due to updated forecasts in China’s GDP trajectory.

 A note on the global aggregation: